GST/HST Information for Charities

 The CRA assigns all charities registered for the GST/HST an annual reporting period, regardless of their revenues.
 This means that most charities registered for the GST/HST file annual returns.
 You can choose to file your GST/HST returns either monthly or quarterly.

-You can change your reporting period by using our online services at My Business Account or Represent a client, or by filling out and sending Form GST20, Election for GST/HST Reporting Period.
+You can change your reporting period by using our online services My Business Account or Represent a client, or by filling out and sending Form GST20, Election for GST/HST Reporting Period.

 Net tax calculation for charities